DIT113-V22/group-16/README.md

 * Github
 * Gradle
 ## Software and Hardware Architecture
 During the making of this project, as a group we used various software tools.
 The main tool that we used to track the car and its progress was SMCE Godot.
 Since the team decided not to use hardware, we were really dependent on how we use SMCE.
 The code for the sketch of the car was written in Arduino using C++.
 Later this sketch is displayed using SMCE.
 The app part of the project was made using Android Studio.
 The group used Java to make the app.
 XML is also used in making of the app.
 It was used during the making of the interface.
-MQTT broker is used to connect the car and the App.
+MQTT broker is used to connect and transmit data and message between car and app.

 ## Sensor we use
 1. [Ultrasonic sensor (SR04)](https://github.com/ItJustWorksTM/smce-gd/wiki/Vehicle-Capabilities#ultrasonic-distance-sensor)